 5. Increased ROI

 Every lead is a possible source of income.
-To get the most out of each lead, you need a sales process that maximizes the likelihood of greater conversion.
-You may automate every sales conversation with the aid of call disposition.
+To get the most out of each lead, you need to maximize the likelihood of greater conversion.
+As such, you can automate every sales conversation with the aid of call disposition.

 Many companies have come up with creative ways to leverage call dispositions.
-For example, rewarding the agents whenever they made an upsell or cross-sell while on the phone.
-The call disposition made it easy to identify the agents and the calls.
+For example, rewarding your agents whenever they made an upsell or cross-sell while on the phone.
+The call disposition made it easy to identify the agents as well as the calls.

 Analytics will play a key role in the future of call centers.
 Using call disposition trends to forecast hot leads will become a vital component of lead generation.